ToniRamirezM/rustris/README.md

 - No APU (audio) emulation.
 - Timers not fully implemented: `DIV` (FF04) returns a pseudo-random byte; `TIMA/TAC` are unimplemented.
 - No MBC or banked cartridges — only 32 KB ROMs are supported.
-- Background rendering is minimized: assumes no scroll/window, unsigned tile data at `0x8000`, fixed BG map at `0x9800` (Tetris behavior).
+- - Background rendering: honors SCX/SCY scrolling and selects BG map (0x9800/0x9C00) and tile data (0x8000 or 0x8800/0x9000) from LCDC.
+Window and tile priority/attributes are not implemented.
 - Sprite rendering is minimized: 8×8 only; no flips, priority, or 8×16 mode; uses OBP0/OBP1; color 0 is transparent.
 - Interrupts: only VBlank is serviced; STAT/Timer/Serial/Joypad IRQs are ignored.